lantunes/CraTENet/README.md

 where entries corresponded to the same composition.
 The `comp_to_mpid.csv` file, containing a mapping from compositions to the MP ID selected, is also produced.

+_NOTE: It is not strictly required that these files be created.
+They can instead be downloaded.
+This information is provided for the sake of full reproducibility, should one wish to derive the training data from the original database._

 Alternatively, previously deduplicated trace files can be downloaded...  #TODO

 ```